 A few months ago, I experienced my first-ever chemical peel.
 And, despite my deep-seated fear of looking like Samantha Jones à la Sex and the City, I'd like to think my newfound glowy skin and I came out on top.
 However, one thing I learned throughout the process was how much one peel can vary from the next depending on skin type, skin goals, and the specific acids used.
 Almost immediately, my initial assumption that chemical peels were one-size-fits-all (and likely bound for tragedy) was completely debunked—and I became a believer.

-I probably shouldn't have been surprised by the complexity of de Sousa's answer, but still, there is so much more to the Jessner peel, and peels in general, than I ever would have guessed had you asked me months ago.
-So, before we trek into the nitty-gritty territory, here are the bare bones of it according to de Sousa: "The Jessner peel (or the more commonly used modified Jessner peel) is a safe, effective way of maintaining the skin and is also very effective on body parts, too.
-This peel is often used to address things like crepey leg skin, pigmented backs, back acne, and more," she explains."
+There is so much more to the Jessner peel, and peels in general, than I ever would have guessed had you asked me months ago.
+According to de Sousa, "The Jessner peel (or the more commonly used modified Jessner peel) is a safe, effective way of maintaining the skin and is also very effective on body parts, too."
+Engelman adds that the peel addresses acne, hyperpigmentation, signs of aging like sagging skin, wrinkles, and more.

 "The Jessner solution is a commonly used medium-depth peeling agent, which means the solution only affects the upper layer of the dermis, in a controlled manner.
-It requires specific application rules, and the traditional peel features a mix of alpha- and beta-hydroxy acids in a specific ratio—14% of resorcinol, salicylic, and lactic acid in an ethanol base," de Sousa articulates.
-"The pH (potential hydrogen) of the solution is typically 1.9."
+It requires specific application rules, and the traditional peel features a mix of alpha- and beta-hydroxy acids in a specific ratio—14 percent of resorcinol, salicylic, and lactic acid in an ethanol base," says de Sousa.
+"The pH (potential of hydrogen) of the solution is typically 1.9."

 So, what's the strategy behind the aforementioned mix of acids?
 According to de Sousa, it's very specific.
-First, she explains to me that salicylic acid is keratolytic in nature and therefore dissolves hardened skin cells within the epidermal (aka outermost) layer of the skin while lactic acid simultaneously adds a dose of hydration.
-Then, resorcinol has historically been used in the Jessner formula thanks to its natural antiseptic properties.
+First, she explains to me that salicylic acid is keratolytic and, therefore, dissolves hardened skin cells within the epidermal (aka outermost) layer of the skin, while lactic acid simultaneously adds a dose of hydration.
+Then, resorcinol has historically been used in the Jessner formula, thanks to its natural antiseptic properties.
 However, as of just recently, this is being modified.

 The Jessner Difference